-Faced with needing to support resource-intensive homegrown systems, software development platform GitHub moved to Zendesk.
-Its support operation now has the visibility, planning, and collaboration tools necessary to keep its user base of 50 million developers (and growing!) in the fold.
+Faced with a growing need to support resource-intensive homegrown systems, GitHub moved to the Zendesk CX platform.
+Zendesk Professional Services helped the team implement custom apps, marketplace APIs, and a Slack integration for ticketing.
+Those Zendesk optimizations provided better visibility, planning, and collaboration tools to keep Github's user base of 50+ million developers in the fold.

 Software & Services

 If any company can be called “nerdy” (in the most positive sense), it’s GitHub, a platform software developers use to host and review code, manage projects, and build software alongside a community of 50 million fellow developers.

 GitHub has been around since 2008, when cofounder Chris Wanstrath created the first code commit for what would become the world’s leading platform for software development.
 Today organizations of all sizes and from every industry—including Zendesk—take advantage of the repositories, communities, workflows, and more at the core of GitHub’s business.